agude/agude.github.io/_drafts/2020-03-01-date_science_money.md

 I wrote an email asking for a lot and got a reply back asking for a phone call.
 I laid out my rationale—that my friends with similar experience were getting those kinds of offers.
-They kept me sweating for a few days, but finally returned an offer with $5,000 higher base comp and $50,000 more in RSUs.
+They kept me sweating for a few days, but finally returned an offer with $5,000 higher base salary and $50,000 more in RSUs.
 It was a lot more stressful than my first negotiating experience because I did not have a fallback option, but again the return on investment was huge!